 What is the future of Business Intelligence?

-Business Intelligence is not a new idea and every year it is becoming more advanced.
-Now businesses across the globe are harnessing the power of Machine Learning (ML), Artificial Intelligence (AI) and automation to enhance their analytics.
+Artificial Intelligence (AI) and automation to enhance their analytics.
 The growing integration of ML and AI with business intelligence has meant analytics have become more accurate and easier to interpret.
 Machine learning can analyse data in real time and identify anomalies as they occur.
 This is incredibly useful for fraud analysis, where action needs to be proactive rather than retrospective.

 Advanced Natural Language (NL) querying was one of the first “smart” processes introduced to Business Intelligence.
 The process uses natural language, such as a question or phrase, to search your data and draw insights.
 Using machine learning to understand what you are asking, the system can surface relevant data without needing a specialist to interpret it.

-The majority of business intelligence platforms now offer some kind of predictive forecasting.
-Using trends in historical and real-time data, predictive analytics can accurately determine the likelihood of certain situations occurring in the future, informing future strategies and decisions.
+predictive analytics can accurately determine the likelihood of certain situations occurring in the future, informing future strategies and decisions.
 For example, predictive analytics can be used to optimise inventory management by forecasting when certain SKUs will run out.
 By making this judgement far enough in advance, additional stock can be ordered where necessary to ensure supply and demand stay in balance.
 This is particularly useful in the fashion industry where demand for specific ranges changes seasonally.

 While these emerging technologies will no doubt change the way businesses operate in the future, many have concerns about their accuracy.
 Since machine learning relies on human decision making to develop its algorithm, human error will always be an issue, at least in the early stages of development.
 In much the same way, machine learning requires huge amounts of accurate data from which to learn, any error in this will result in an erroneous algorithm.